-- Backpack (20-30 litres): A backpack with sturdy straps and a supporting frame.
-Rain cover for backpack is essential.
+- Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
+Rain cover for the backpack is essential.

 On a trek, carry fewer clothes than you would normally need.
 Do not pack for ‘what if situations’.
 That will only add to the weight of your backpack and not be used on the trek.
 Once your clothes get warmed up on a trek, you will not feel like changing.
 Just maintain personal hygiene.

-- Two collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-Again, wear one and carry one.
-Let one of these be a dri-fit t-shirt.
+- Two collared t-shirts: Carry light, full sleeved t-shirts that prevent sunburns on the neck and arms.
+Let one of these be a dry-fit t-shirt.
 It will dry quickly in case you are trekking on a rainy day.
 A common mistake that trekkers make is not changing their tshirts often enough.
 Regardless of how cold it is, the body tends to sweat a lot.
 Trekkers who don’t change to fresh clothes after reaching the campsite fall ill due to wet clothes and are often unable to complete their trek.

-- Socks (2 pairs): Apart from two sports socks, you can take a pair of woolen socks for the night.
+- Socks (2 pairs) and a pair of woollen socks: Apart from two sports socks, you can take a pair of woollen socks for the night.